Chapter 5:

 As I wallow in my sorrows, a voice calls out.

-But it wasn’t Alin.
+But it's not Alin.

-“Quit screaming you bastard!”
+“Quit screaming, you bastard!”

 It’s the voice of a grouch who ran out of alcohol.

 Shit, don’t tell me it’s a hobo.
-I’ve had my fill of seeing those guys in the homeless shelters mother runs.
+I’ve had my fill of seeing those guys in the homeless shelters my mother runs.

 “You son of a bloated pus-covered Warg!
 Who are you calling a hobo!”